 Compiled by students at the University of New Mexico in 2015, twenty-six of Albuquerque's modernist architectural sites are featured as case studies.

-Eleven modernist sites in Albuquerque have been nominated and added to the National Register of Historic Places.
+Twelve modernist sites in Albuquerque have been nominated and added to the National Register of Historic Places.
 Read their nominations by selecting their name.

 The State Historic Preservation Division is where we keep tabs on pending cultural property nominations.